IOC call with Chinese tennis star Peng raises more questions - WHIZ News

 Still missing is Zhang.
 He left public life about three years ago after being one of seven members of the Politburo Standing Committee — the apex of political power in China.

-The WTA is the first sports body to defiantly stand up to China’s financial clout — in what many see as a sharp contrast to the IOC, which says it is powerless to intervene in China’s internal policies.
+The WTA is the first sports body to defiantly stand up to China’s financial clout — in what many see as a sharp contrast to the IOC, which says its policy is “quiet diplomacy.”

 “The statements make the IOC complicit in the Chinese authority’s malicious propaganda and lack of care for basic human rights and justice,” Global Athlete, a lobby group for athletes, said in a statement.